 - Massage therapists want more people to seek regular massage for health maintenance and well-being.
 What is the research agenda that might lead to this?

 - Massage therapists want to understand more clearly how and why their work is effective or ineffective.
 What is the research agenda that will lead to this understanding?

 - Some massage therapists want to be reimbursed by third party payers for their work.
 What is the research agenda most likely to lead to this?

 Other health care professionals also have concerns and questions that would drive their agenda for our field.
 For example, physicians and health care administrators want to know when to refer for massage and which kind of massage to recommend for which conditions.
 What is the research agenda that will help these health care professionals?

-Thus the Massage Therapy Foundation convened a Massage Research Agenda Workgroup (MRAW) which included physicians, clinical and experimental scientists, social scientists and massage therapists and bodyworkers all selected to represent a relatively broad spectrum of expertise in their fields.
-It included Americans, Canadians and Europeans.
+Thus the Massage Therapy Foundation convened a Massage Research Agenda Workgroup (MRAW) which included physicians, clinical and experimental scientists, social scientists and massage therapists, and bodyworkers all selected to represent a relatively broad spectrum of expertise in their fields.
+It included a diverse group of Americans, Canadians, and Europeans.